VancraftServer/QQ2Game/README.md

 ### License

-This plugin is lincensed under the [GNU General Public License](LICENSE).
+This plugin is licensed under the [GNU General Public License](LICENSE).